Harshil-Jani/Harshil-Jani/README.md

 - Read my tech blogs at [Personal Blog Site](https://harshil.prose.sh/) or on [Medium](https://medium.com/@harshiljani2002)

+- Working on my skills to learn about the ability to get things done without any excuses.

 Experience | Organization | About Work |
 ---|---|---|
 **Google Summer of Code 2022** | CERN-HSF | [Journey Book](https://harshil-jani.github.io/GSOC-book/)|